bbauska/JS-Definitive/README.md

 <h2>Chapter 5 Statements</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Chapter 4 described expressions as JavaScript phrases.
 By that analogy, statements are
 JavaScript sentences or commands.
-Just as English sentences are terminated and sepa‐ rated from one another with periods, JavaScript statements are terminated with semi‐ colons (§2.6).
+Just as English sentences are terminated and separated from one another with periods, JavaScript statements are terminated with semicolons (§2.6).
 Expressions are evaluated to produce a value, but statements are executed to make something happen.</p>

 <p>One way to “make something happen” is to evaluate an expression that has side
 effects.
 Expressions with side effects, such as assignments and function invocations,